 Hypothermia is a serious winter concern.
 In mild cases, you may notice your dog shivering, with cold ears and feet.
-As it worsens, your dog may exhibit signs of depression (link to mental health blog), such as a decrease in energy and appearing less alert.
+As it worsens, your dog may exhibit signs of depression, such as a decrease in energy and appearing less alert.
 Other symptoms of hypothermia include slow, shallow breathing and a slowed heartbeat.

 If you feel cold standing outside without a coat (or even with one), your dog probably does, too.
 Once you notice your pooch shivering or appearing anxious and losing interest in playing and exploring, it’s a good idea to go back inside.
 Fortunately, there are several ways to keep your pup active without leaving the house.